Higher syzygies on general polarized abelian varieties of type $(1,\dots,1,d)$: Preliminaries

 In \cite{MR4157109}, such notions are extended to the $\Q$-twisted setting.
-A $\Q$-twisted coherent sheaf $\calf \langle xl \rangle$ for $x=\frac{a}{b}$ with $b >0$ is said to be IT(0) or GV if so is $\mu_b^* \calf \otimes L^{ab}$.
-We note that this definition does not depend on the representation $x=\frac{a}{b}$ nor the choice of $L$ representing $l$.
-By \cite[Theorem 5.2]{MR4157109}, $\calf \langle xl \rangle$ is \emph{GV} if and only if $\calf \langle (x+x')l \rangle$ is IT(0) for any rational number $x' >0$.
+A $\Q$-twisted coherent sheaf $\calf \langle xl \rangle$ for $x=a/b$ with $b >0$ is said to be IT(0) or GV if so is $\mu_b^* \calf \otimes L^{ab}$.
+We note that this definition does not depend on the representation $x=a/b$ nor the choice of $L$ representing $l$.
+By \cite[Theorem 5.2]{MR4157109}, $\calf \langle xl \rangle$ is GV if and only if $\calf \langle (x+x')l \rangle$ is IT(0) for any rational number $x' >0$.

 In \cite{MR4157109}, an invariant $0 < \beta(l) \leq 1$ is introduced for a polarized abelian variety $(X,l)$.
-It is defined by using cohomological rank functions, which is also defined in \cite{MR4157109}, but $\beta(l)$ is characterized by the notion IT(0) as follows:
+It is defined using cohomological rank functions, which are also defined in \cite{MR4157109}, but $\beta(l)$ is characterized by the notion IT(0) as follows: